 A partial list of degrees and conditions necessary or sufficient for acceptance as a doctoral candidate

 Required from Computer Science applicants whose degree and background is in a different field

 Submit if your project extends beyond 4 years of initial acceptance

-Registration at the university
+Enrollment at the university